-Supervisors for Cancer Behavioral Symptom Management and Support: Rebecca Shelby, PhD; Tamara Somers, PhD
+Supervisors for Cancer Behavioral Management and Support: Rebecca Shelby, PhD; Tamara Somers, PhD

-A rotation in the Duke Insomnia and Sleep Research Program (DISRP) is designed to provide training in the treatment and assessment of sleep disorders.
+A rotation in the Duke Insomnia and Sleep Research Program (DISRP) is designed to provide training in the assessment and treatment of sleep disorders.
 We have an active Behavioral Sleep Medicine clinic wherein we primarily see patients with insomnia, circadian rhythm disorders and/or sleep apnea treatment adherence issues.
 We also provide full assessments for sleep disorders.
-We have several ongoing NIH-funded studies that focus on insomnia assessment/diagnosis and behavioral treatment of primary and co-morbid insomnias.
-Many of the patients we see for both clinic and research studies have multiple co-morbidities, most notably those with co-morbid depression, anxiety disorders and/or medical conditions.
+Many of the patients we see have multiple co-morbidities, most notably those with co-morbid depression, anxiety disorders and/or medical conditions.
 Interns will learn about the complex interactions between insomnia and other co-morbidities, and learn to develop case formulations and appropriate treatment plans.

 Rotational activities will include training in psychological assessment of sleep disorders and Cognitive Behavior Therapy for insomnia.
-Some of the assessment tools we use on the unit include: the Structured Clinical Interview for DSM-IV-TR Axis I Disorders, Duke Structured Interview for Sleep Disorders, daily sleep logs, the Epworth Sleepiness scale, Sleep Self-Efficacy Scale, Beck Depression Inventory, the Beck Anxiety Inventory, Dysfunctional Beliefs and Attitudes about Sleep Scale, Penn State Worry Questionnaire, Pre-Sleep Arousal Scale, Fatigue Severity Scale, and the State-Trait Anger Expression Inventory.
+Some of the assessment tools we use in clinic include: the Duke Structured Interview for Sleep Disorders, the Consensus Sleep Diary-M, the Insomnia Severity Index, Epworth Sleepiness scale, Fatigue Severity Scale, and Dysfunctional Beliefs and Attitudes about Sleep Scale.
 Assessment training will include training in interpreting the results of overnight sleep studies and actigraphy.
-Interns will have the opportunity to observe experienced psychologists conduct CBT for insomnia, and will eventually conduct therapy and assessments under supervision.
-Training experiences also include attending regular didactic meetings on issues relating to sleep disorders and participating in multidisciplinary clinical rounds.
+Interns will have the opportunity to observe experienced psychologists conduct CBT for insomnia, and will conduct therapy and assessments under supervision.
+Training opportunities also include attending regular didactic meetings on issues relating to sleep disorders and participating in multidisciplinary clinical rounds.

-Supervisor for the Behavioral Sleep Medicine minor rotation: Margaret D. Lineberger, PhD
+Supervisor for the Behavioral Sleep Medicine: Meg D. Lineberger, PhD, CBSM